-It can be daunting if you ahve never wrtitten a DMP before.
-You may find it useful to look at sucessful DMPs.
+It can be daunting if you have never written a Data Managmenet Plan (DMP) before.
+You may find it useful to look at successful DMPs.
 The DCC have a list of “real life” DMPs and you also look at examples from UCL.
-We also have some Southampton DMPs which we can share on request
+We also have some Southampton DMPs which we can share on request.
+You may also find the 'Managing Data' online course useful to review the principles.

-A data management plan (DMP) identifies the data that will be
+A data management plan is a document that describes:

 A DMP will bring most benefit if it is referred to and updated throughout the project and viewed as an integral part of the research process.